basilpeter01/decodelabs-task1/README.md

 # Project 1 — Course selector with Responsive Frontend Interface

+A simple project where users can register, log in, browse available courses, and save their enrolled selections.
+Data is stored in MongoDB.

 This repo contains the frontend project.
-Built with pure HTML, CSS, and Vanilla JavaScript.
+Built with HTML, CSS, and Vanilla JavaScript.

 ---